paradigma-cl/unbreakableID/README.md

 #### B.1.3 Securing the DNS, BNS, and DID's

 BNS names can be compliant with the emerging Decentralized Identity Foundation [38] protocol specification for decentralized identifiers (DIDs), and the W3C.
 These initiatives define mechanisms by which an end user can leverage an open provider to release identity information (such as authentication and claims) to a Relying Party that can act on that information.

+Stacks has a long history of Decentralized Identifiers (DIDs) as they introduced human-readable names for Bitcoin addresses when the project started as “One Name” back in 2014.

+The Stacks public DID is a profile that is registered with a username on-chain using the BNS (Blockchain Naming System) smart contract.
+These profiles are defined using the JSON web token, and its contents using the appropriate objects of the Schema standard [36], like the person object [37].

 Each name in BNS has an associated DID.
 The DID format for BNS is:
 •	did:stack:v2:{address}-{index}